strangerkir/MSP430-Morse-blinker/README.md

 2. Import the project into your CCS.
 3. Connect your LaunchPad and run **Start Debugging** to flash and run the code.
 4. The LED on `P1.0` will blink Morse signals repeatedly.

+## Status
+This project is considered complete in its current scope.

 ## Notes